-The entire Protestant world from the time of the Reformation has been divided into two great families of churches-the LUTHERAN, including all those which received their characteristic impress from the great man whose name they bear; the REFORMED, including all those, on the other hand, which derived their character from Calvin.
+The entire Protestant world from the time of the Reformation has been divided into two great families of churches-the LU-THERAN, including all those which received their characteristic impress from the great man whose name they bear; the RE-FORMED, including all those, on the other hand, which derived their character from Calvin.

 The Lutheran family of churches embraces all those Protestants of Germany and the Baltic provinces of Russia who adhere to the Augsburg Confession, together with the national churches of Denmark, of Norway and Sweden, and the large denomination of that name in America.
+Their Symbolical Books are: (1.)
+The Augsburg Confession, the joint authors of which were Luther and Melancthon.
+Having been signed by the Protestant princes and leaders, it was presented to the emperor and imperial Diet in Augsburg A.D.
+1530.
+It is the oldest Protestant confession, the ultimate basis of Lutheran theology, and the only universally accepted standard of the Lutheran churches.

-- (2.)
-The Apology (Defence) of the Augsburg Confession, prepared by Melanethon A.D.
+(2.)
+The Apology (Defence) of the Augsburg Confession, prepared by Melancthon A.D.
 1530, and subscribed by the Protestant theologians A.D.
-1537 at Smalcald. - (3.)
+1537 at Smalcald.

+(3.)
 The Larger and Smaller Catechisms, prepared by Luther A.D.
-1529, "the first for the use of preachers and teachers, the last as a guide in the instruction of youth." - (4.)
-The Articles of Smaleald, drawn up by Luther A.D.
+1529, "the first for the use of preachers and teachers, the last as a guide in the instruction of youth."

+(4.)
+The Articles of Smalcald, drawn up by Luther A.D.
 1536, and subscribed by the evangelical theologians in February, A.D.
-1537, at the place whose name they bear. - (5.)
+1537, at the place whose name they bear.

+(5.)
 The Formula Concordiæ (Form of Concord), prepared in A.D.
 1577 by Andreä and others for the purpose of settling certain controversies which had sprung up in the Lutheran Church, especially (a) concerning the relative activities of divine grace and the human will in regeneration, (b) concerning the nature of the Lord's presence in the Eucharist.
 This confession contains a more scientific and thoroughly developed statement of the Lutheran doctrine than can be found in any other of their public symbols.
-Its authority is, however, acknowledged only by the high Lutheran party; that is, by that party in the Church which consistently carries the peculiarities of Lutheran theology out to the most complete logical development. - 4th.
+Its authority is, however, acknowledged only by the high Lutheran party; that is, by that party in the Church which consistently carries the peculiarities of Lutheran theology out to the most complete logical development.

+4th.
 The Confessions of the Reformed or Calvinistic churches.

 The Reformed churches embrace all those churches of Germany which subscribe the Heidelberg Catechism; the Protestant churches of Switzerland, France, Holland, England and Scotland: the Independents and Baptists of England and America, and the various branches of the Presbyterian Church in England and America.